-21 For scheduled marine information broadcasts, contact the United States Coast Guard Base, Sault Ste.
+For scheduled marine information broadcasts, contact the United States Coast Guard Base, Sault Ste.
 Marie, Michigan, call sign Coast Guard Sector Sault Ste.
 Marie.
 (Details are given in United States Coast Guard Light List, Volume VII.)

-22 Sault Ste.
-Marie, Ontario, has a remotely controlled Canadian Coast Guard marine radio station.
-For scheduled marine information broadcasts, contact Thunder Bay MCTS Centre, call sign VBA.
-Direct all calls to Thunder Bay Radio.
+22 For scheduled marine information broadcasts, contact Sarnia MTCS Centre, call sign VBE.
+Direct all calls to Sarnia Radio.
 (Consult Radio Aids to Marine Navigation (Atlantic, St. Lawrence, Great Lakes, Lake Winnipeg and Eastern Arctic) for more information.)

 23 Pilotage is compulsory in the waters of St. Marys River north of latitude 45°59'N, at the southern approach, and east of longitude 84°33'W, at the northern approach, for all vessels of foreign registry and any other vessel which does not qualify for exemption as prescribed in the Great Lakes Pilotage Regulations.
-(See Sailing Directions
+(See Sailing Directions booklet CEN 300 - General Information, Great Lakes.)
+There are pilot exchange points at the lower entrance of the river off